MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-administration.md

 # required metadata

 title: Electronic invoicing add-on administration components
-description: This topic provides information about the components related to the administration of the Electronic invoicing add-on.
+description: This topic provides information about the components that are related to administration of the Electronic invoicing add-on.
 author: gionoder
 manager: AnnBe
 ms.date: 01/22/2021